aisingapore/TagUI/src/office/README.md

-# TagUI Word Add-in v1
+# Microsoft Word Add-in v1
 **You can now do RPA with Microsoft Word.
-Edit your process document in your native language, choose the options and run!**
+Edit your process document in your native language and deploy!**

-**This Add-in uses [TagUI free RPA tool](https://github.com/kelaberetiv/TagUI) by AI Singapore, a government-funded programme to accelerate AI.**
+**This add-in uses [TagUI free RPA tool](https://github.com/kelaberetiv/TagUI) by AI Singapore, a government-funded programme to accelerate AI.**

 ![Word Add-in](https://raw.githubusercontent.com/kelaberetiv/TagUI/master/src/office/word/word_addin.png)